unnamed42/hexo-spoiler/README.md

 {% spoiler text %}
 ```

+**Important**: You must ensure jquery is injected before your main article!

-It will add mosiac to your text, and the text will show up when mouse on it.
+It will add mosiac to your text, and the text will show up when clicked.
+Click again to hide your text.

 But you need to add `<br>` manually if you want line breaks after/before it.